 Wool is a 100% biodegradable fibre that is naturally renewable, requires less washing, supports the function of our skin, is easily mended, lasts the test of time and has a higher emotional value making it more likely to be cared for, kept in use or handed down.

 Although the Slow Living and environmental movement has brought many of us back in touch with the therapeutic and planet friendly benefits of handwashing and caring/mending for the textiles in our lives; for many busy parents, the convenience of laundering their clothing in the washing machine is a deciding factor on choosing wool.

 For that reason there are a couple of processes that have been developed that are applied to merino wool fibres pre-knitting that allow the garments to be machine laundered.
 The oldest method, developed in the 70s, is the Superwash® Hercosett method, now outdated and overly chemically intensive.
-The newer, more environmentally friendly (but less effective) method is called Naturetexx®.
+The newer, more environmentally friendly, chemical free (but less effective) method is called Naturetexx®.

 Naturetexx process is a chlorine-free oxygen and plasma treatment.
-This revolutionary process by Südwolle Group, powered by renewable energy, is the ecological alternative to chlorine-based Hercosett Superwash and Woolmark's Total Easy Care chemical treatments for wool.
+This revolutionary process by Südwolle Group, powered by renewable energy, is the ecological alternative to chlorine-based Hercosett Superwash and Woolmark's Total Easy Care chemical treatments for machine washable wool.

 Advantages: This process allows garments to be washed - still with care - in the washing machine Naturetexx® Plasma Merino can be machine washed and tumble dried (cool).
 Retains the natural characteristics of the wool yarn in strength and elasticity.
-GOTS certifiable.
+Is GOTS certifiable.
 No chemicals used throughout the entire process.
 Finishing involves electric charging, comparable with lightning discharge.
 Reduced energy and water consumption compared with Hercosett process.